hbkworld/streaming-spec/complex_types.md

 After the meta information describing the signal has been received, delivered measured data blocks are to be interpreted as follows:

-- See whether this is more meta information or measured data from a signal.
+- Measured data blocks contain complete measured values with all their members as described in the signal description for the signals.
-- Each data block contains all explicit values of a signal.
+- Only members with an explicit rule are transferred.
-- Non explicit Values are calculated according their rule (i.e. constant, linear).
+- The size of a complete measured value within the measured value data block derives from the sum of the sizes of all explicit members
-- Theoretically, a signal might contain no explicit value at all.
-There won't be any component value to be transferred.
-All component values are to calculated using their rules.
+- Non explicit members are calculated according their rule (i.e. constant, linear).
+They take no room within the transferred measured data blocks.
-- A block may contain many values of this signal.
-They are arranged value by value.
+- A measured data block may contain many complete measured values of a signal.